JonathanDn/gameOfThrones_characterNames/README.md

 # gameOfThrones_characterNames
-This is a game of thrones character names API
+This is a game of thrones random character name picking library